top of page

-General assault charges, which sometimes get listed as assault and battery, generally refer to the situation where a person threatened a person without actually resorting to full violence.
+General assault charges, which sometimes get listed as assault and battery, refer to the situation in which a person threatened another person without actually resorting to full violence.
 However, the threat has to be substantial enough to where the victim believed their life was truly in danger.

 Examples of assault and battery in Tennessee can include, but not be limited to: